This page last reviewed February 17, 2017

 On September 4, 2015, ARB released the proposed "Cap-and-Trade Auction Proceeds: Funding Guidelines for Agencies that Administer California Climate Investments."
 ARB staff presented these Funding Guidelines at a public Board hearing on September 24, 2015.
 The final version of the document reflects the Board's minor revisions from the hearing.

-- Disadvantaged community investment targets for all programs based on the FY 2016-17 budget appropriations and the existing SB 535 requirements.
+- Disadvantaged community investment targets for all programs based on the FY 2016-17 budget appropriations and current statutory requirements under SB 535.

-- For new programs created under 2016 legislation, criteria for how to determine whether proposed projects provide benefits to disadvantaged communities, in accordance with the existing requirements of SB 535.
-New programs are still under development.
+- For new programs created under 2016 legislation, criteria for how to determine whether proposed projects provide benefits to disadvantaged communities, in accordance with current requirements under SB 535.

 - For new programs created under 2016 legislation, guidance on reporting requirements.

-Note on AB 1550 Implementation: This Supplement is focused on the current SB 535 definition of disadvantaged communities and minimum investment targets; it does not include any direction on investment targets or criteria to meet the new AB 1550 (Gomez, Chapter 369, Statutes of 2016) provisions.
-ARB staff will be updating the Funding Guidelines in 2017 to provide guidance to all GGRF administering agencies on the implementation of AB 1550, as well as other updates to continue and expand existing GGRF accountability and transparency provisions.
-The broader Funding Guidelines update in 2017 will include public workshops and multiple opportunities for public input on how best to establish a consistent set of requirements and recommendations for implementing AB 1550 across all GGRF programs.
+Note on AB 1550 Implementation: This Supplement is focused on the FY 2016-17 definition of disadvantaged communities and minimum investment targets; it does not include any direction on investment targets or criteria to meet the requirements enacted under AB 1550 (Gomez, Chapter 369, Statutes of 2016).
+Guidance on the implementation of AB 1550 will be included in the 2017 update to the Funding Guidelines.
+The broader Funding Guidelines update in 2017 will include public workshops and multiple opportunities for public input on how best to establish a consistent set of requirements and recommendations for implementing AB 1550 requirements across all GGRF programs.

 Board Hearing and Workshop Archives

-The California Climate Investments logo and name serve to bring under a single brand the many investments whose funding comes from the Greenhouse Gas Reduction Fund.
-The logo represents a consolidated and coordinated initiative by the State to address climate change by reducing greenhouse gases while also creating new jobs and supporting more sustainable communities.
-Guidelines for the usage of the CCI logo can be found here.
+The California Climate Investments logo and name serves to bring under a single brand the many investments whose funding comes from the GGRF.
+The logo represents a consolidated and coordinated initiative by the State to address climate change by reducing greenhouse gases, while also investing in disadvantaged communities and achieving many other co-benefits.
+Please refer to the Style Guide (ZIP) for guidance on the use of the new CCI logo.